yukiterunamaana/halonot/README.md

 # halonot
 ### ‎חלונות‏ - windows (Heb.)

-An open-source implementation of Arc Browser's Easel.
-Now available on Windows 10 and Linux!

 ## Getting Started

 This project is a starting point for a Flutter application.